libera-machinelearning/libera-machinelearning.github.io/Users.md

   *ML Interests:* Generative Models, Production-Ready (End-User Distributable) Systems, Building ML Frameworks
   *Relevant skills:* Python, Java, Kotlin, C, JavaScript, Rust
   Started a PhD in ML.
 Finished with an MS.  Not very good.
 I'm interested in procedural content creation and generative machine learning models, particularly conversational chat bots and image generation.
 I enjoy game development as a hobby and do my best to bring the two areas together whenever I can.

-* **[pi-](https://github.com/p-i-)** (Oxford, UK; Freelance coder)
-  *ML Interests:* Primarily the theory.
-The new stuff as it comes out (GANs, VAEs, etc.), biologically plausible models (spiking neuron,...), coding in Julia.
-  *Relevant skills:* IPython / numpy, MATLAB, Julia
-  My background is coding, math, DSP.
-I'm trying to get myself up to speed with modern ML thinking & get a grip on the probabilistic math.
-I'm keeping an eye on Julia.
-My goal is to become a digital nomad working with ML.

 * **[rofer](https://github.com/rhofour)** (Pittsburgh, USA; Software engineer)
   *ML Interests:* Sample-efficient Deep RL methods, variational methods, generative models